 Acupuncture is an ancient form of traditional Chinese medicine.
 Very thin needles are inserted into your skin at different points of your body.
 It’s used to treat a variety of conditions.

-An article published in the Cochrane Database of Systematic Reviews suggests it may help treat fibromyalgia.
+An article published in the suggests it may help treat fibromyalgia.
 The authors reviewed nine studies with a total of 395 participants.
 They found some evidence that acupuncture may help improve pain and stiffness.

 Tai chi is an ancient Chinese practice.
 It involves moving your body slowly and gently through a series of poses.
 It has shown some potential for easting fibromyalgia symptoms.